Sharp waves and ripples: Circuit

 The trisynaptic loop, as the main circuit of the hippocampus responsible for information transfer between the hippocampus and the cortex, is also the circuit producing SWRs.
 This circuit provides the pathway by which SWRs affect the cortical areas, and also receive inputs from them.
-Consequently, this loop is shown to be the pathway responsible for conversion of short term memory to long term memory.
+Consequently, this loop is shown to be the pathway responsible for conversion of short-term memory to long-term memory.
 The trisynaptic loop of the hippocampus is one of the most thoroughly studied circuits for long-term potentiation.

 Participant neuronal populations

-Emergence of these self-organized hippocampal events are dependent on interactions between various pyramidal and granule neurons with different types of the interneurons in this circuit.
-Pyramidal cells of CA3 and CA1 dendritic layer region are important in generating these waves, and they affect the subiculum, parasubiculum, entorhinal cortex, and ultimately neurons of the neocortex.

-During SWRs, which last approximately 100 milliseconds, 50,000-100,000 neurons discharge in synchrony, making SWRs the most synchronous event in the brain.
+Emergence of these self-organized hippocampal events are dependent on interactions between pyramidal cells and different types of the interneurons in this circuit.
+Pyramidal cells of CA3 and CA1 are important in generating these waves, and they affect the subiculum, parasubiculum, entorhinal cortex, and ultimately neurons of the neocortex.
+During SWRs, which last approximately 100 milliseconds, 50,000–100,000 neurons discharge in synchrony, making SWRs the most synchronous event in the brain.
 An important concept about the neuronal populations participating in these events is the fact that they are experience-dependent.
 Sequences that have been active during the animal's activity are the ones participating in SWRs.
 Activity naturally spreads along the pathways that have stronger synapses.
 This is one of the features of SWRs providing evidence for their role in memory consolidation.

 Network mechanisms of generation

-Self-emergent network
+Self-emergent network activity

-Population bursts of pyramidal cells in the CA3 region of the hippocampus via CA3 collaterals cause depolarization of pyramidal cells in the dendritic layer of the CA1 which give rise to extracellular negative waves–the sharp waves–followed by fast ripples.
+Population bursts of pyramidal cells in the CA3 region of the hippocampus via CA3 collaterals cause depolarization of pyramidal cells in the dendritic layer of the CA1 which give rise to extracellular negative waves – the sharp waves – followed by fast ripples.
 Discharge of pyramidal cells of CA3 region also activates the GABAergic interneurons.
 Sparse firing of CA1 pyramidal cells and in-phase inhibition from the activated interneurons, give rise to high frequency (200 Hz) network oscillations, which are the ripples.
-CA1 population bursts lead to highly synchronized activity in the target population of parahippocampal structures.
+The rhythmic activity is exported to CA1 and eventually reaches the target population of parahippocampal structures.

 Effects of neocortical inputs

 In spite of the self-emergent nature of the SWRs, their activity could be altered by inputs from the neocortex via the trisynaptic loop to the hippocampus.
-Activity of the neocortex during slow wave sleep is deterministic of inputs to the hippocampus; thalamocortical sleep spindles and delta waves are the sleep patterns of the neocortex.
+Activity of the neocortex during slow wave sleep determines inputs to the hippocampus; thalamocortical sleep spindles and delta waves are the sleep patterns of the neocortex.
 These inputs contribute to the selection of different neuronal assemblies for initiation of SWRs, and affect the timing of the SWRs.
 Different thalamocortical neuronal assemblies give rise to sleep spindles, and these cell assemblies affect the burst initiator for the sharp waves.
 In this manner, thalamocortical inputs affect the content of the SWRs going to neocortex.